Palm Beach County Library System: Services

 Each class is designed to meet the needs of local citizens within their area.
 The library also offers Books-By-Mail, a Deaf Resource Center, and Talking Books services to those in special populations.
 Book Club in a Bag is another service offered which facilitates the selection of titles (English and Spanish) for local book club meetings.
 Multiple copies of the title and discussion notes are included.
 The library system also offers a Speakers Bureau, where library staff will visit civic organizations, homeowners associations and volunteer groups to give presentations on the services and opportunities available at the library.

 Each library offers many different forms of media such as books, comics, DVDs, CDs, magazines, newspapers, digital eBooks, audiobooks and many other options.
 Electronic and digital items can be located and downloaded from associated programs such as CloudLibrary and hoopla.

-The Palm Beach County Library System provides a number of special services, of which include: Passports, Government Research Service, Genealogy Research Service, Consumer Health Information Service and CreationStations.
-Government Research Services entails research, information, and document delivery services to government clients, staff, and elected officials in Palm Beach County.
+The Palm Beach County Library System provides a number of special services, including passports, government research, Genealogy Research Service, consumer health information, and CreationStations.
+Government research entails research, information, and document delivery services to government clients, staff, and elected officials in Palm Beach County.
 The GRS Collection includes legal documents, government serials, professional journals, and local and state collections.
-The Genealogy Research Service provides access to family history sources including biographical books, genealogy Internet links, genealogy programs, how-to book listings, local city directories, local historical sites, newspapers, and journals.
-The Consumer Health Information Service offers health and medical information to residents of Palm Beach County.
+The genealogy research service provides access to family history sources including biographical books, genealogy Internet links, genealogy programs, how-to book listings, local city directories, local historical sites, newspapers, and journals.
+The consumer health information service offers health and medical information to residents of Palm Beach County.

-The Jupiter Branch Library recently opened a Seed Library, featuring vegetable and flower seeds available free to anyone who visits the library.
+The Jupiter Branch Library has a Seed Library, featuring vegetable and flower seeds available free to anyone.
 Five small packets a month can be selected that contain enough seeds to grow a few plants.
 The seeds are kept by the patron; there is nothing to return to the library.

 Removal of late fees

 On October 1, 2019, the Palm Beach County Library System stopped charging late fees.
-The Palm Beach County Library System is one of many library systems in the United States to remove fines as research showed that fines have discouraged people to return to the library which often disproportionally affects low-income families.
+It is one of many library systems in the United States to do so, as research has showed that fines have discouraged people to return to the library, which often disproportionally affects low-income families.

 New website

 In 2023 the library system transitioned into using BiblioCommons for their online platform.
 Members can participate in the literary community by leaving book reviews and offering valuable insights and recommendations for others.
-Additionally, the platform allows users to curate personalized book lists, making it easier to track reading goals and discover new titles.
-The change also streamlines the process of signing up for various library activities, from workshops to classes.
+The platform allows users to curate personalized book lists, making it easier to track reading goals and discover new titles.
+The change also streamlines the process of signing up for various library activities, such as workshops and classes.